Introduction of Apache JMeter – Open Source Performance Testing SoftwareGaurav Singh

 - Debug Sampler

-Listeners: Listener records the results generated by the samplers.
+The listener records the results generated by the samplers.
 Listeners show the results of the test execution.
-The result can be shown in a different format such as a tree, table, graph or log file.
+The result can be shown in a different format such as a tree, table, graph, or log file.

 Listeners also provide the different response time matrices (average time, minimum time, max time, etc) of a Sampler request.
 Also, If there are a lot of samplers in a thread group, then the listener may consume a lot of memory.